jk13xyz/cloudlog-docker/README.md

 - mod_rewrite enabled,
 - No "/index.php/" in the URL,
 - "Production" mode enabled by default,
-- Comes with Cronjobs preconfigured.
+- Comes with (most) cronjobs out-of-the-box.

+## Current version

+2.6.4

+**Please note: There's a little bug in the official release showing the version as 2.6.3.**

 ## Usage